 Often prover users would like ways to capture expressions from the current sequent and use them to build arguments to prover commands such as case.
 We have provided extended expressions to achieve this capture.
 Next we add a parameter substitution technique to yield a major new way to formulate prover commands.
-To complete the suite, we add a family of higher-order strategies that substitute strings and formula numbers into a parameterized command (rule or strategy).
-The command can be regarded as a template expression (actually, a Lisp form) in which embedded text strings and special symbols can serve as formal parameters for substitution.

-Table 8: Summary of general purpose strategies.
+To complete the suite, we add a family of higher-order strategies that substitute strings and formula numbers into a parameterized Table 8: Summary of general purpose strategies.